eq-lab/warden-yield-docs/docs/manage-your-stake.md

 ## Claim WARP bonuses

-For staking each of the Ethereum Mainnet assets, you receive a [WARP](https://docs.wardenprotocol.org/tokens/warp-token/warp) bonus in the Base Mainnet.
+For staking each of the Ethereum Mainnet assets, you receive boosted % yield (APY) in [WARP](https://docs.wardenprotocol.org/tokens/warp-token/warp) tokens in the Base Mainnet.

-You can claim your bonuses after the total reward for all stakes exceeds **100 WARPs**.
+You can start claiming bonuses when the earned amount is above **100 WARPs**.
 Please note that you can claim only **all WARP at once**.

 1. Visit [YieldWard](https://yieldward.com).
 2. On the main page, click **Manage** on your staked currency.